Hungary national football team: 1930s

 The first FIFA World Cup was held in Uruguay in 1930, but Hungary were not invited and did not take part in the tournament; there were no qualification matches.
 Hungary first appeared in the 1934 World Cup in Italy.
 Hungary's first World Cup match was against Egypt on 27 May 1934, a 4–2 win.
 The goals were scored by Pál Teleki, Géza Toldi (2) and Jenő Vincze.
-In the quarter-finals, Hungary faced neighbouring arch-rivals Austria but lost 2–1, the only Hungarian goal coming from György Sárosi.
+In the quarter-finals, Hungary faced neighbouring arch-rivals Austria and lost 2–1, the only Hungarian goal coming from György Sárosi.

 Hungary entered the 1936 Olympics, where in the first round they were eliminated by Poland, 0–3.

 The 1938 World Cup was held in France.
 The first match was played against Dutch East Indies and Hungary won 6–0.
 Sárosi and Gyula Zsengellér each scored twice while Vilmos Kohut and Toldi scored one goal each.
 In the quarter-finals, Hungary beat Switzerland 2–0 with goals by Sárosi and Zsengellér.
 In the semi-final at the Parc des Princes, Paris, Hungary beat Sweden 5–1 with goals by Ferenc Sas and Sárosi and a hat-trick by Zsengellér.
-In the final, Hungary faced Italy at the Stade Olympique de Colombes, Paris, but lost 4–2.
+In the final, Hungary faced Italy at the Stade Olympique de Colombes, Paris and fell 4–2.
 The Hungarian goals were scored by Pál Titkos and Sárosi.